AlphadoJaki/7d2d-terrain-generation/appendix3/clampoutput.md

 # ClampOutput

-Limit elevation value between the "bounds".
+Limit elevation value between the _**bounds**_.
 Exceeded value is replaced with closer side of bounds.

 ## Parameters

 ### sourceModule

 Choose which module to set bound.

 ### bounds

 2 value to specify a bound to clamp.
 1st value should be smaller than the other.